Zakarialabib/myStockMaster/README.md

 # Mystock - Laravel Liveiwre Inventory Pos

-Mystock is a simple inventory management system built with Laravel 9 and Tailwind CSS.
-It is a simple inventory management system that allows you to manage your inventory, sales, and purchases.
+Mystock is a simple inventory management system built with Laravel 9, Livewire, AlpineJs and Tailwind CSS.

-MYSTOCK also has a simple POS system that allows you to sell your products, easy & simple reporting system that allows you to generate reports for your sales and purchases.
+This project allows you to manage your inventory, sales, and purchases, easy & simple reporting, that helps you to generate reports for your business.

 ## Roadmap